quru/qis/doc/image_help.md

 This example demonstrates the [width](#option_width) option.
 A resized copy of the image has been generated for you, and the original file remains unchanged.
-This and many other image options can be combined together, and are described the rest of this guide.
+This and many other image options can be combined together, and are described in the rest of this guide.

 Note: the HTML `<img>` tag itself can take further options, which are not described here.
 Consult an HTML tutorial or try an [internet search engine](http://www.google.com/search?q=html+img+tag)